RealmFive/my_john_deere_api/README.md

       ]
     }

-This won't provide any client goodies like pagination or validation.
+This won't provide any client goodies like pagination or validation, but it does parse the returned JSON.

 #### POST

 POST requests require a resource path, and a hash for the request body.
-The client camelize the keys, and convert to JSON.
+The client will camelize the keys, and convert to JSON.

     client.post(
      '/organizations/123123/assets',